 Just as good communication is one of the key characteristics of high-performing teams, bad communication or lack thereof can lead to workplace conflicts.
 It’s near impossible for team members to agree on any matter if they’re not expressing their true opinions and viewpoints, nor engaging in active listening.

-Not communicating properly will most likely lead to resentments and a grudgeful environment, and significantly lower performance.
+Not communicating properly will most likely lead to resentment and a grudgeful environment, and significantly lower performance.
 Thus, if coming across a conflict within the team, focusing on communication among team members is of utmost importance.

 That means discussing the conflict itself, why it has become a problem and what might be causing it.
 Both parties in disagreement get to express their points, but both need to also listen and make an effort to understand each other’s side.

 Over the years, and thanks to authors like Daniel Goleman, it has become increasingly known that having a high level of emotional intelligence (EQ) is as (if not more) important as having a high intelligence quotient (IQ).